 While making projections of future costs in the environmental area can be difficult and uncertain, based upon current information, the Company estimates that during the fiscal year ending September 30, 1995, the Company will spend approximately \$13,600,000 to enable the Company to comply with federal, state and local provisions which have been enacted or adopted regulating the discharge of materials into the environment or otherwise relating to the protection of the environment (collectively, "Environmental Regulations").
-Based upon current information, the Company believes that its compliance with Environmental Regulations will not have a material adverse effect upon the capital expenditures, earnings and competitive position of the Company and its subsidiaries because the Company has adequate reserves for such compliance expenditures or the cost to the Company for such compliance will be small when compared to the Company's overall net worth.
+Based upon current information, the Company believes that its compliance with Environmental Regulations will not have a material adverse effect upon the capital expenditures, earnings and competitive position of the Company and its subsidiaries because the Company for such compliance will be small when compared to the Company's overall net worth.